Zephyr709/MUN/comp-2001/Assignment1/readme.md

 - public void payback (float amount): Pay back an amount to the account.
 The transaction vendor should be indicated as "Payback".
 The function should update the balance and credit available accordingly, and should add a new Transaction object to the transaction history with the vendor set to "Payback".

 - public void printHistory(): Print a string representation of the transaction history.

-Get accessors and set mutators for the class attributes.
+- Get accessors and set mutators for the class attributes.

 - An additional member function that you think would be interesting or useful.

-The Transaction class should have the following fields:
+#### The Transaction class should have the following fields

 - Source (the vendor for the transaction, a String)